peteroupc/html3dutil/doc/H3DU.Math.md

 <a name='H3DU.Math.colorToLinear'></a>
 ### (static) H3DU.Math.colorToLinear(srgb)

-Converts a color from companded to linearized sRGB using the sRGB transfer function, and returns a new vector with the result.
+Converts a color from companded sRGB to linear sRGB using the sRGB transfer function, and returns a new vector with the result.

-Linearized RGB is linear because of its linear relationship of light emitted by a surface of the given color.
+Linear RGB is linear because of its linear relationship of light emitted by a surface of the given color.

 #### Parameters